top of page

 ADSLD at a Glance

-A person with ADSLD is deficient in the enzyme ADSL, which is part of a complex process that converts the foods we eat into usable building blocks of DNA and RNA called nucleosides.
+A person with ADSLD, or Adenylosuccinate Lyase Deficiency, is deficient in the enzyme ADSL, which is part of a complex process that converts the foods we eat into usable building blocks of DNA and RNA called nucleosides.
 It also plays a role in other metabolic processes.
-Not only does this force the body to work harder to make these crucial nucleosides, but a by-product of the dysfunction of the enzyme is a toxin called SAICAr.
-Current research shows that the ratio of SAICAr levels to another compound called S-Ado correlates to the severity of observable symptoms (also referred to as a phenotype).
+Not only does this force the body to work harder to make these crucial nucleosides, but a by-product of the dysfunction of the enzyme is a toxin called SAICAr (succinylaminoimidazole carboxamide riboside).
+Current research shows that the ratio of SAICAr levels to another compound called S-Ado (succinyladenosine) may correlate to the severity of symptoms.
 There is still a lot to learn about how this disorder works, and how it may be treated or cured in the future.
 Estimated prevalence globally is 1 in 1,240,710 (source)

 a red abstract sculpture